 Private Property

-Since the end of state socialism, Angola has formally adopted market capitalism, including measures to protect private property.
-These measures include the 2003 Voluntary Arbitration Law, which theoretically allows for international arbitration, and the establishment of arbitration centers in 2006.
-In 2019, a new private investment law was introduced, with updates made in 2021.
-This law provides foreign investors with standard protections against expropriation.
-Additionally, Angola has bilateral investment treaties in place with several countries, including Portugal, Brazil, Spain, Türkiye, Italy, Germany, Russia, Cape Verde and the United Arab Emirates.
+Since the end of state socialism, Angola has formally adopted a market-based economic system, including legal protections for private property.
+These measures include the 2003 Voluntary Arbitration Law, which in principle allows for international arbitration, and the establishment of arbitration centers in 2006.
+In 2019, the government introduced a new private investment law, which was updated in 2021 and provides foreign investors with standard safeguards against expropriation.
+Angola has also concluded bilateral investment treaties with several countries, including Portugal, Brazil, Spain, Türkiye, Italy, Germany, Russia, Cape Verde and the United Arab Emirates.

-It’s important to note that all land in Angola is considered state property, but individuals and businesses can obtain long-term leases.
-However, in the years following the end of the civil war in 2002, there were instances of large-scale land acquisition and enclosure in rural areas by military officials, provincial governors and public administrators.
-This occurred despite legal provisions meant to protect the customary land rights of local communities engaged in agriculture and herding.
-The issue is most pronounced in rural areas, but there have also been cases of forced evictions of impoverished urban residents from informal settlements in cities like Luanda and provincial capitals.
-These residents are often relocated to social housing on the outskirts of cities, but they frequently face inadequate housing and compensation.
+It is important to note that all land in Angola is formally owned by the state, though individuals and businesses may obtain long-term leaseholds.
+In the years following the end of the civil war in 2002, however, there were documented cases of large-scale land acquisition and enclosure in rural areas by military officials, provincial governors and public administrators.
+These practices occurred despite legal provisions intended to safeguard the customary land rights of local communities engaged in agriculture and herding.
+While the problem is most acute in rural regions, forced evictions of low-income urban residents from informal settlements have also occurred, notably in Luanda and several provincial capitals.
+Affected residents are often relocated to social housing on the urban periphery, where housing quality and compensation are frequently inadequate.

-While the government has occasionally threatened to nationalize or revoke licenses for assets in the oil, mining and banking sectors to avoid stricter oversight by U.S. and EU regulatory authorities, it has rarely followed through on these threats.
-As a result, while individual citizens and domestic companies in Angola may experience insecure property rights, international commercial assets are generally less affected by these issues.
+During the 2010s, the government periodically threatened to nationalize assets or revoke licenses in the oil, mining and banking sectors to avoid stricter oversight by U.S. and EU regulatory authorities, though it rarely acted on these threats.
+As a result, property rights for individual citizens and domestic firms remain insecure in practice, while international commercial assets are generally better protected.

 Property rights

-The Angolan government has a clear market-oriented approach, and private companies are actively involved in all sectors of the economy, with private enterprise being encouraged.
-However, it’s worth noting that these policies often primarily benefit elite interests.
-Since the shift from state socialism to a market-based democracy in 1992, Angola has undertaken privatization efforts involving various state-owned enterprises.
-Unfortunately, these processes have sometimes lacked transparency, involving procedures without public tender or selling valuable assets to individuals connected to the regime at prices below market value.
+The Angolan government has clearly articulated a market-oriented policy approach, and private companies operate across all sectors of the economy, with private enterprise formally encouraged.
+In practice, however, these policies have often disproportionately benefited elite interests.
+Since the transition from state socialism to a market-based democracy in 1992, Angola has pursued privatization programs involving a range of state-owned enterprises.
+These processes have at times lacked transparency, including transactions conducted without public tender and the sale of valuable assets at below-market prices to individuals connected to the regime.

 Private enterprise